September 1st, 2017

 "Tell me what?
 Oh, everyone knows?
 That's why Scorpius said 'Sure, Mum', when I told him we'd see him for his birthday, and why Mum just told me to have a good time… where are we going?" she demanded.

 "Somewhere you can get started on your new book," Harry teased.
 "Next should be 'Charming Teenagers', right?"
-Hermione had written a series of books starting with 'Charming Babies' and following up with the highly successful 'Charming Toddlers', 'Charming Children' and in collaboration with Molly Weasley, 'Charming the Home'.
+Hermione had written a series of books starting with 'Charming Babies' and following up with the highly successful 'Charming Toddlers', 'Charming Children' and, in collaboration with Molly Weasley, 'Charming the Home'.
 Most of the Charms described had been of her own development but she had also included the Charms of other mothers found during her research.
 Life as an author had allowed her to perfectly balance motherhood and a career in her chosen field.

 "Mummy, Mummy, can Lily come over and play?"
 Alicia-May came running over to ask.
 Emily looked at Ginny who shrugged and gave a 'why not?' expression.

-"Alright," Emily agreed.
+"All right," Emily agreed.
 The two girls began to jump up and down in excitement.

-"Mummy, will you tell the story about how you and Daddy got married?"
+"Mummy, will you tell the story about how you and Daddy got together?"
 Alicia-May asked.
 The little blond-haired girl was currently obsessed with hearing the stories of how the married couples in her life had gotten together.
 No one was safe from her questioning.
 She thought the story of Nanna and Grandad was beautiful and sad because it included Grandpapa Michael dying, she thought Harry and Ginny's story was like a fairy tale and Hermione and Draco's story was very funny—especially the bit about Aunty Hermione slapping Uncle Draco in the face.
 Like all the children she was aware of The Dark Times and The War.
 The family had been very careful to keep all the stories age-appropriate but none of them were in any doubt about the different roles played by each member of the family during it.
 As they got older more and more details would be revealed to them until, like Michael, they would know the entire story.

 "Yes, Mummy," Harry said with his arms folded.
 "Tell us the story of how you and Daddy got together."